 Yes, or they will learn very quickly.
 The smell of spoiled meat in a cooler is usually enough, but tummy aches and other bodily discomforts soon teach us that we should better store our food.

-The most common mistake that I observe campers making in regards to food storage is to leave it out while they go off to play for the day.
+The most common mistake campers making in regards to food storage is to leave it out while they go off to play for the day.
 Covering it up on the picnic table will not keep crows, ravens, gulls, chipmunks, squirrels, raccoons, skunks, and other small animals out.
 These creatures can literally wreck a campsite in a matter of minutes.
 When you're not preparing meals, secure all food in containers, place them in the shade (not in your tent!), and dispose of all garbage in appropriate receptacles.

 Freezing foods ahead of time will extend their storage time and decrease the need for replenishing ice.
-This is particularly useful for chicken, which we tend to eat in the first couple of days at the campground, because it spoils faster than meat.
+This is particularly useful for chicken, which we tend to eat in the first couple of days at the campground because it spoils faster than meat.
 Also, there are numerous recipes that can be prepared ahead of time, frozen, and then finalized at the campground without requiring all the fancy utensils that you used to prepare it at home.
 We've found that we've been able to keep foods frozen in our cooler for over a week, which allows for lots of make-ahead meal possibilities.

 Food always tastes good at the campground!
-Mainly because we make it into more of an event than we do a daily routine.
+Mainly because we make it into more of an event than a daily routine.
 The atmosphere is relaxed, we're sharing in preparations with family and friends, and we are eating healthy.

 There is no need to undergo hardship in order to enjoy the outdoors.
 Hunters and fishermen may cook up a meal with the daily catch, but there's no need to go to the extreme of eating the local creatures.
-I advocate conservation and respect for nature, which includes not eating the animals around the campsite.

 Campers love to eat, and since we're usually participating in other outdoor recreation while camping, we tend to expend more energy and consequently build up larger appetites come meal time.
 Plan on enough food for a good breakfast, a hearty lunch, some afternoon snacks, and an evening dinner per person, per day.